-We love what Travel writer Alistair sawday wrote about us:
+We love what Travel writer Alistair Sawday wrote about us:

 “The terms ‘Bed and Breakfast’ and ‘Self-Catering’ once conjured up lace curtains, doilies, lists of do’s and don’ts.
 And a sense of being stuck in a more formal, sepia era.
 How times have changed.
 Part of this shift is down to a new generation of owners, who’ve brought a sense of play, informality, style and entrepreneurialism to their ventures.
 They’re breaking the rules.
 Blurring the lines between the old classifications of B&Bs, self-catering and hotels.
 And offering so much more than just a bed for the night.
 The result?
 Fabulous places, buzzing with energy and ideas.
 With a far richer experience for guests.
 At Drover’s Rest Kesri, Paul and their young family’s labour of love has really paid off.
-The Shepherd’s Shack, Drover’s Cottage and collection of souped up Safari Tents with private underfloor heated bathrooms, are super getaways in the Black Mountains.
-Get involved on the farm, hang out around the campfire with cocktails toasting marshmallows or join in one of their convivial food night gatherings in their no expense spared, stunning chill-out barn.
+The Shepherd’s Shack, Drover’s Cottage, The Carthouse and a collection of souped up Safari Tents with private underfloor heated bathrooms, are super getaways in the Black Mountains.
+Get involved on the farm, hang out around the campfire with cocktails toasting marshmallows or join in one of their convivial food night gatherings in their no expense spared, stunning chill-out barn.”

 The Drovers Rest Ethos